dosbox-staging/dosbox-staging/.github/pull_request_template.md

 _Related issues can be listed here (remove the section if not applicable.)_

+# Release notes

+_If this is a user-facing change that should be mentioned in the release notes, please provide a draft of the notes here._

+_It doesn't have to be perfect; the person writing the release notes will expand this if needed._

+_(Remove the section if no notes are needed.)_

 # Manual testing

 _Please describe the tests that you ran to verify your changes._